-The bioamine binding molecules have a lipocalin-type protein fold which is related to that of Coversin, but have an amino acid identity of only 20-30% with Coversin.
-Akin to Coversin, they are stable, highly soluble, and do not appear to induce neutralizing antibody.
+The bioamine binding molecules have a lipocalin-type protein fold which is related to that of nomacopan, but have an amino acid identity of only 20-30% with nomacopan.
+Akin to nomacopan, they are stable, highly soluble, and do not appear to induce neutralizing antibody.

 Role of bioamine system in inflammation and disease

 Bioamines, including histamine (111Da) and serotonin (176Da), are small preformed mediators released by cells in response to a variety of signals.
 Both histamine and serotonin are neurotransmitters and play key roles within the brain and in the functioning of the gastrointestinal (GI) tract.
 Histamine regulates arousal and attention within the brain and stimulates hydrochloric acid secretion by the stomach.
 Serotonin regulates mood, sleep and appetite within the brain and gut peristalsis.